 The Compensation Committee, which is comprised entirely of independent directors, establishes our overall compensation philosophy and objectives, and is responsible for establishing, overseeing and evaluating our executive compensation program.
+The Compensation Committee's responsibilities include, but are not limited to, reviewing and approving:

-Every year, the Compensation Committee reviews and assesses whether our executive compensation program aligns with our compensation philosophy and objectives, and approves the specific compensation of our NEOs, other than (i) equity grants to our NEOs, and (ii) the compensation of our CEO, where the Compensation Committee makes recommendations to our Board.
-Following such recommendation, and after discussion with the members of the Compensation Committee regarding their assessment and recommendations, the Board makes the final determination of our CEOs' compensation and approves equity grants to our NEOs.
+- · Our peer group; - · Our compensation philosophy and objectives: - The specific compensation of our NEOs, other than (i) equity grants to our NEOs, and (ii) the compensation of our CEO, where the Compensation Committee makes recommendations to our Board.
+Following such recommendation, and after discussion with the members of the Compensation Committee regarding their assessment and recommendations, the Board makes the final determination of our CEOs' compensation and approves equity grants to our NEOs; - · Annual and long-term incentive plans and benefit plans; and - · Annual proxy statement/Executive Compensation Discussion and Analysis ("CD&A") disclosure.